vovanmix/laravel5-billing-braintree/README.md

 ### Paid
     \Billing::checkIfSubscriptionIsPaid($subscriptionId);

-Paid means that this user in not owe money for now
+Paid means that this user doesn't owe money for now

 Returns True for the following states: